 Religion in Laos

-Expats should be careful not to touch a monk or nun as a sign of respect for the integral role they play in Lao society.
+You should be careful not to touch a monk or a nun.
+This is a sign of respect for the integral role they play in Lao society.
 Similarly, it is wise to avoid disrespecting Buddhist statues or iconography.

 Politics in Laos

-As with other countries in Southeast Asia, it is best for expats to avoid bringing up the Vietnam War (known in the region as the Second Indochina War) and the civil war in Laos, especially among older Laotians.
-If a colleague or friend chooses to talk about it, expats should listen quietly and respectfully.
-As a result of the USA's role in the war, some older Laotians may distrust American expats, though this is significantly less prevalent among younger Laotians.
+It is best to avoid bringing up the Vietnam War (known in the region as the Second Indochina War) and the civil war in Laos, especially if you’re in the company of older Laotians.
+As a result of the USA's role in the war, some older Laotians may show distrust toward American expats, though this is significantly less prevalent among younger Laotians.

 Etiquette and customs in Laos